shehzebnasim95-spec/my-intune-training/README.md

 3. Using autopilot to handle device provisioning.
 4. Learning Entra Id for managing cloud based identities.

-# Set up
+# Set up and enrolling my first device
 I have one windows 11 computer and an Iphone.

 After I joined my Windows computer to the entra domain and had the MDM authority set to intune, my device enrolled itself into Intune.

 For IOS devices the process is different: Apple will not allow intune to provide any MDM unless a APN certificate is there.
 The certificate is what gives intune the authority to manage the device.
 Importantly, the certificate is only valid for 365 days, and without it, you will see the device on the intune portal but it is no longer being synced to intune.

-Problem: On IOS the device stops syncing to intune.
-Solution: Check the APN certificate is valid and the Apple ID is owned by the organization.
+First
 <img width="833" height="562" alt="image" src="https://github.com/user-attachments/assets/267e2eb6-29b9-41fd-b6af-e503e94b813e" />

 <img width="611" height="286" alt="image" src="https://github.com/user-attachments/assets/b56a4f78-3437-453b-bb40-88ee79b4e97e" />

 # Security groups/ Dyanmic groups/ RBAC

 Before learning Intune it was important to learn how to manage groups because that is what I will have to rely on when I assign Intune policies.
 In entra the two main groups are